AutoResearch/sweetbean/docs/User Guide/index.md

     - **AutoRA**: SweetBean can be used to run automated Experiments with [AutoRA](https://autoresearch.github.io/autora/).
     - **LLM**: SweetBean can be used to run experiments with Large Language Models.
-    - **Vision Models**: SweetBean can be used to run experiments with Vision Models.
+    - Coming soon: **Vision Models**: SweetBean can be used to run experiments with Vision Models.